mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 ---

-## Clan Raid API
+## Clan Raid API (Minions Attack)

 ### Overview

-Clan Raid is a cooperative PvE mode where clan members work together to defeat raid bosses.
+Clan Raid (also known as **Minions Attack** or **Minion Raid**) is a cooperative PvE mode where clan members work together to defeat raid bosses.
 Multiple clan members can fight the same boss simultaneously, with damage persisting across all attempts.

 ### Endpoints